Complement of HMS Bounty: Matthew Quintal

 McCoy discovered a means of distilling alcohol from one of the island's fruits.
 He and Quintal quickly descended into alcoholism, often abusing and bullying both the Polynesian men and women, including his consort Tevarua.
 Rosalind Young, a descendant of Ned Young, relayed a story handed down to her that Tevarua went fishing one day and failed to catch enough fish to satisfy him.
 He punished her by biting off her ear.
 He may have been drunk at the time, because he and William McCoy were drunk most of the time, consuming the ti-root brandy that McCoy had succeeded in distilling.
 Tevarua fell – or, some believe, killed herself by leaping – off a cliff in 1799.
 After McCoy killed himself, Quintal became increasingly erratic.
 He demanded to take Isabella, Fletcher Christian's widow, as his wife, and threatened to kill Christian's children if his demands were not granted.
-Ned Young and John Adams invited him to Young's home and overpowered him, then murdered or, by some accounts, executed him with an axe.
+Ned Young and John Adams invited him to Young's home and overpowered him, then killed him with an axe.

 Quintal's descendants reside on Norfolk Island to this day.
 A descendant, Malcolm Champion, was a swimmer in the 1912 Summer Olympics, becoming New Zealand's first ever gold medalist.